alaffin12/stackedit/1. Back to Sigil/1! Party off the rails.md

 **Kycera**
 *Tone:* Measured.
 Restrained.
 Painfully honest.

 Kycera will admit that her instinct is to act.
 She will also admit that her instinct has not always served her well in the past.
 She will open up, confessing to the crew that she was once an assassin who worked for the Chainmen, helping to enslave peoples across wildspace.
 She admits that she his this from all but Inda.
+Ultimately her view is that action is necessary, but it must be tempered with purpose and thought.
+She will advocate allowing the party to pursue the helm, but only if the crew is safe.
+Right now there is a memory shaper on the loose - the crew is not safe, and so it must be dealt with first.

 **Lysan**
 *Tone:* Direct, blunt